tcltk/tcl/doc/markdown/define.md

 : This arranges for each of the named methods, *name*, to be not exported (i.e. not usable outside the object through the object's command, but instead just through the **my** command visible in the object's context) by the object being defined.
 Note that the methods themselves may be actually defined by a class; instance unexports override class visibility.

 [variable]{.cmd} [-slotOperation]{.optarg} [name]{.optdot}
-: This slot (see **SLOTTED DEFINITIONS** below) arranges for each of the named variables to be automatically made available in the methods declared by the object being defined.
+: This slot (see [Slotted definitions] below) arranges for each of the named variables to be automatically made available in the methods declared by the object being defined.
 Each variable name must not have any namespace separators and must not look like an array access.
 All variables will be actually present in the namespace of the object on which the method is executed.
 Note that the variable lists declared by the classes and mixins of which the object is an instance are completely disjoint; the list of variable names is just for methods declared by this object.
 By default, this slot works by appending.

     If in a private definition context (see the **private** definition command, below), this slot manipulates the list of private variable bindings for this object.
 In a private variable binding, the name of the variable within the instance object is different to the name given in the definition; the name used in the definition is the name that you use to access the variable within the methods of this instance object, and the name of the variable in the instance namespace has a unique prefix that makes accidental use from superclass methods extremely unlikely.